 For a branch it is simply a matter of the foreign head office should simply file certain documents and data with the Trade Register of the Chamber of Commerce.
 No prior governmental approval is required.

 The Dutch legal system has its origin in the Roman system, i.e. it is not a case-system.
 Especially in contract-law this gives maximum flexibility.
-Basically anything is possible as long as it is not illegal.
+Basically, anything is possible if it is not illegal.